Hi Candidate Slash Full Underscore Name

 I received a rejection email on April 6, 2026.

-Somewhere an algorithm couldn’t quite quit me but eventually, it decided the best path forward didn’t include me.
+Somewhere, in some data center in middle America, an algorithm couldn’t quite quit me but eventually decided the best path forward didn’t include me.
 Single tear.
 Using the word sincerely in the complimentary close was certainly an interesting choice but hey, at least they were impressed with my qualifications.

 The “297 days later - no thank you” email